marcoyuuu/PR-Disaster-Tweets/README.md

 ## Dataset Details

 ### `/datasets/HumAID_maria_tweets/`
 Contains annotated disaster data (hurricanes and earthquakes) from the [CrisisNLP HumAID Dataset (ICWSM 2021)](https://crisisnlp.qcri.org/humaid_dataset).
-This dataset includes tweets categorized into humanitarian themes and serves as the foundation for supervised thematic classification.
+This dataset includes approximately 7,300 tweets categorized into humanitarian themes and serves as the foundation for supervised thematic classification.
 Subcategories include:
 - Caution and advice
 - Displaced people and evacuations
 - Infrastructure and utility damage